CompPhysics/MLErasmus/README.md

 4. Grading scale: Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 We are aiming at having two projects to be handed in.
 These will graded and should be finalized not later than two weeks after the course is over.
 Both projects count 50% each of the final grade.
 We plan to make the grades available not later than March 1, hopefully the grades will be available before that.

+## Lecture material
+_The link_ https://compphysics.github.io/MLErasmus/doc/web/course.html gives you direct access to the learning material with lectures slides and jupyter notebooks.
+Videos of the lectures will be added.

 ## Possible textbooks